Delta-ML/delta/docs/installation/deltann_compile.md

 ### Tailor tensorflow lite library

-There isn't an automatic way of doing this。You can edit tensorflow/lite/kernels/register.cc and tensorflow/lite/kernels/BUILD, delete some ops that you don't require.
+There isn't an automatic way of doing this.
+You can edit tensorflow/lite/kernels/register.cc and tensorflow/lite/kernels/BUILD, delete some ops that you don't require.

 Eg：delete lstm op if you don't require.